 Select from over 48 flavors, including seasonal favorites and grab an ice cream.
 After retiring from a 21-year career with the U.S. Coast Guard and then working in government service in the D.C. area, Brooks Minnick bought the Bank Street Creamery in Easton, honoring the many loved flavors the original owners founded.
 You can also find Bank Street Creamery's ice cream at Winter Mart, or on the dessert menus for Easton restaurants, including: 3rd & Ferry Fish Market, Mesa Modern Mexican, Ocean, Maxim's 22 Bistro & Brasserie, Two Rivers Brewing Co., and at Green Harvest Food Emporium.

-Heritage Guild, U.S. Army, U.S. Marine Corps
+U.S. Army, U.S. Marine Corps

 70 Hilton St., Easton, PA 18042

 The Heritage Guild is a Firearms and Archery retail store with ranges, training, and special events in a modern, safe, and comfortable facility.
-From bachelor / bachelorette parties to fundraisers and corporate teambuilding events, The Heritage Guild offers a unique destination.
+From bachelor/bachelorette parties to fundraisers and corporate teambuilding events, The Heritage Guild offers a unique destination.
 The Training Academy (led by many armed forces retirees) can prepare anyone, from novices to seasoned gun and archery enthusiasts with comprehensive training and the ability to take your training to the next level.
-The flagship location in Easton houses an indoor archery range, indoor firearms ranges (total of 29 lanes), rental guns, full service gunsmithing, and bowsmithing.
+The flagship location in Easton houses an indoor archery range, indoor firearms ranges (total of 29 lanes), rental guns, full-service gunsmithing, and bowsmithing.

 Events to honor Veterans

-The Allentown Band is proud to present Americans We Tribute to Veterans/Holiday Concert at Miller Symphony Hall on Sunday, November 20, 2022.
+The Allentown Band is proud to present Americans We Tribute to Veterans/Holiday Concert at Miller Symphony Hall on Sunday November 17, at 3:00 p.m.
 The concert will honor all Veterans with special recognition to those who served in World War II, the Korean Conflict, and Vietnam.
-Joining the band this year with Patriotic and Holiday favorites will be Chet Brown and the popular Swing Time Dolls.
-Veterans will receive free admission!
+Joining the band this year is the "America's Beloved Tenor": Daniel Rodriguez Bio.
+Admission is free but donations are appreciated.